olaplace/PilotHome/README.md

   - Express 4.12.1
   - Hogan 0.0.6

-The NodeJS application name is MLapp.
+The NodeJS application name is "MLapp".

-Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
-As [John Gruber] writes on the [Markdown site] [1]:
+## MLapp functional goal
+The functional global context is about piloting Internet of Things within a house or flat.

 > The overriding design goal for Markdown's
 > formatting syntax is to make it as readable